turkeyyyyy/Standard/docs/implementers-guide.md

 ## 🧩 8.
 Interoperability Layers

-Agents.JSON manifests can be parsed by:
+JSON Agents manifests can be parsed by:

 | System               | Compatibility Strategy                                           |
 | -------------------- | ---------------------------------------------------------------- |